-- a.
+- 2. Preparing the 0.2 M HCl solution: - a.
 Label another 1 L bottle as 0.2 M HCl. - b.
-Estimate approximately 400 mL of DI water using a beaker and transfer it to the 1 liter plastic bottle. - c.
-Estimate the volume of 6.0 M HCl needed using a graduated cylinder, then quantitatively transfer the hydrochloric acid to a clean 150 mL beaker using a water bottle filled with DI water. - d.
-Add DI water until the volume reaches 100 mL.
-Transfer this solution to the 1 liter plastic bottle. - e.
+Measure approximately 400 mL of DI water using a beaker and transfer it to the 1 liter plastic bottle. - c.
+Calculate the volume of 6.0 M HCl needed to prepare your 0.2 M HCl solution. - d.
+Using a beaker, obtain 6.0 M HCl and bring it back to your lab bench.
+At your bench, use a graduated cylinder to measure out the calculated amount of HCl.
+Quantitatively transfer the HCl to a clean 150 mL beaker using a water bottle filled with DI water. - e.
+Add DI water to the 150 mL beaker until the volume reaches 100 mL.
+Transfer this solution to the 1 liter plastic bottle. - f.
 Cap the bottle securely, and mix the contents thoroughly by inverting the bottle and swirling it repeatedly.
 The bottle should be shaken at least 50 times in total.